openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-1/intro.md

 - Community Landscape: Explains the basics of the upstream projects and how they are contributing

 ## Start Scenario
-Once you have completed the background video, continue to the exercises
+Once you have watched the background video, continue to the exercises